GTdllab/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

-We selected the ResNet50 model for image classification due to its proven effectiveness in transfer learning tasks and suitability for this problem.
+ResNet50 model is selected for image classification due to its proven effectiveness in transfer learning tasks and suitability for this problem.

 The hyperparameter search ranges were: